π Cliquez ici pour la version franΓ§aise

 U.S. Business Owning a Canadian Corporation

 Yes, a U.S. business can own a Canadian corporation.
 This is often done through a subsidiary structure.
-Some benefits include:- Market Access: Easier entry into the Canadian market.
+Some benefits include:

 - Tax Considerations: Potential tax advantages, depending on the specific circumstances and treaties between the U.S. and Canada.